stoeps13/connections-doc/source/admin/customize/r_customize_js_files.md

 |-----------|---------------|-----------------------|
 |Profiles business card|installedApps/Common.ear/connections.web.resources.war/WEB-INF/eclipse/plugins/com.ibm.lconn.core.web.resources\_version.jar|customizationDir/javascript/lconn/profiles/bizCard/nls/ui.js|

+!!! note
-**Note:** For locale-specific ui.js, create a folder in thecustomizationDir/javascript/lconn/profiles/bizCard/nls/<language code\> directory, name it with the corresponding language code, and save the JavaScript file in the new folder.
+    For locale-specific ui.js, create a folder in thecustomizationDir/javascript/lconn/profiles/bizCard/nls/<language code\> directory, name it with the corresponding language code, and save the JavaScript file in the new folder.
 For example, to save Dutch ui.js for Profiles, save the customized JavaScript file in the following location: customizationDir/javascript/lconn/profiles/bizCard/nls/nl/ui.js

+!!! note
-**Note:** Profiles JavaScript defined strings come from property files; all Dojo dijits that are used in Profiles are defined in core.ui \(bizcard, invite\) and their strings are stored in core.web.resources.
+    Profiles JavaScript defined strings come from property files; all Dojo dijits that are used in Profiles are defined in core.ui \(bizcard, invite\) and their strings are stored in core.web.resources.

 ## Search { .section}